 In this article, we will provide specific code samples in different programming languages that, when hosted on your server, will handle the HTTP requests from the flespi stream.

-Apparently, we have to create a stream first.
+Now let's create a stream.
 The stream will take the data from a channel or device and forward it to your platform.

 Let’s create an HTTP stream in the flespi platform: pick http type in the configuration drop-down and populate the URI parameter with the path on your server, e.g. http://your-server:port/path-on-server.

 Now that we have a stream, we need to feed some data into it.
 To accomplish this, click on the stream card.
-You’ll find yourself on the Subscriptions tab.
-Click the chain icon next to the item(s) you want to serve as the source for your stream.
+Navigate to the Devices or Channels tab.
+Click the "plus" button in the bottom-right corner to add the item(s) you want to serve as the source for your stream.

 Note: pick EITHER channel(s) OR device(s) — don’t mix up both — this may lead to duplicate messages.